Branding Your Status Page

 | Background | Page background color |

-You can set each color manually using the color picker or by entering a hex code (like #3B82F6).
+You can set each color using the color picker or by typing a hex code directly into the text field.
+The field accepts shorthand (e.g. #3bf expands to #33bbff) and auto-prepends # if you forget it.

 Extracting Colors from Your Logo